Other changes to IR35 effective from April 2021: Information requirements, status disputes and anti-avoidance

-IR35 rules now require public sector clients, and medium and large private
+IR35 rules now require public sector clients, and, from 6 April 2021, medium and large private

 sector clients, to inform the entity they directly contract with and the